 There are two main types of physical trauma:

-Blunt force trauma, which is when an object or force strikes the body with enough force to cause a concussion, deep cut, or break a bone.
+Blunt force trauma is when an object or force strikes the body with enough force to cause a concussion, deep cut, or break a bone.

-Penetrating trauma, which is when an object pierces the skin and creates an open wound.
+Penetrating trauma is when an object pierces the skin and creates an open wound.

 What Causes Post-Traumatic Pain?

 Post-traumatic pain after a traumatic injury is common.
-In many cases, the chronic pain is the result of nerve damage (causalgia or mimocausalgia) caused by the trauma.
-Nerve damage is often the reason for a persistent pain even after the recovery from the physical trauma is complete.
+In many cases, chronic pain results from nerve damage (causalgia or mimocausalgia) caused by the trauma.
+Nerve damage is often the reason for persistent pain even after the recovery from the physical trauma is complete.